Green Naugahyde: Music videos

+"Tragedy's a' Comin'"

 Three music videos have been released to promote the album.
 The first was made for the track "Tragedy's a' Comin'"; co-directed by Claypool and Mark Kohr, who had previously directed a number of the band's videos in the early 1990s.
 It depicts kitchen staff preparing lobsters in a chic restaurant, which are then served to diners by the maître d’, played by Kohr.
 The scene is keenly observed by one of the lobsters waiting to be cooked, and intercut with a fantasy sequence of that lobster imagining itself alone on a remote beach, played by Claypool.
 Throughout the video, an anonymous figure is shown riding a horse while wearing a space suit, who eventually arrives at the restaurant and orders the lobster, which is then cooked and served to them.
 Other scenes include some of the restaurant's diners spontaneously breaking out into dance, joined by the maître d’, and footage of the band members playing their instruments individually, each superimposed with stylised outlines of the other members animated over a panning photograph of more lobsters.

 Claypool said of the video, "Musically, it's upbeat, but lyrically, the song is all about impending doom...
 But to depict that would have been the cliché thing to do, so we’ve got lobsters."
-The video premiered on November 17, 2011 via the Independent Film Channel website, before being uploaded to Primus' official YouTube channel on December 14.
+The video premiered on November 17, 2011, via the Independent Film Channel website, before being uploaded to Primus' official YouTube channel on December 14.